exein-io/pulsar/crates/ebpf-common/ProbeTutorial.md

 ```

 The central part of the module is the `program` function, which:
-- takes a `BpfContext` containing general Bpf settings, like BTF information and map pinning configuration.
+- takes a `EbpfContext` containing general eBPF settings, like BTF information and map pinning configuration.
-  Just pass it down to `bpf_common::ProgramBuilder::new`.
+  Just pass it down to `ebpf_common::ProgramBuilder::new`.
-- takes a `BpfSender`—the channel where we'll send the generated events.
+- takes a `EbpfSender`—the channel where we'll send the generated events.
 It's a trait so that
   you can use whatever data structure you want for your application: modules can be used inside Pulsar,
   but can also be used by themself.
 This [example](../../examples/standalone-probes/main.rs) shows how
   you can use our modules without running the full agent.
-- returns a `bpf_common::Program`.
+- returns a `ebpf_common::Program`.
 The application will keep sending `EventT` events over the `sender`
   channel until the program handle is dropped.

 This implementation delegates all repetitive tasks to `bpf_common::ProgramBuilder::new()` which takes the